 I spent weeks researching this guide: visiting centre websites, reading parent reviews on KiasuParents and Google, verifying programme details, and comparing pricing where it was publicly available.
 Every centre here is active in 2026, has a credible track record, and fills a genuinely different niche from the others.
 If you have already sorted academic tuition, this list covers the rest of your child's development.

-How I selected these enrichment centres
+How I selected these tuition and enrichment classes

 Enrichment is a broad category, so I needed clear criteria to avoid comparing apples with oranges.
 Here is the framework I used:

-2. Verified track record.
+- Verified track record.
 Established presence in Singapore with verifiable parent reviews, awards, or published outcomes.
 New centres with no public track record did not make the cut.

-3. Programme quality over marketing.
+- Programme quality over marketing.
 Some centres spend more on Instagram ads than on teacher training.
 I looked for evidence of curriculum depth: proprietary methods, qualified instructors, structured progression from level to level.

-4. Accessibility.
+- Accessibility.
 Multiple locations across Singapore, or a strong enough reputation to justify travelling to a single outlet.
 A centre with one branch in Sentosa Cove, no matter how good, is not practical for most families.

-5. Pricing transparency.
+- Pricing transparency.
 Centres that publish their fees openly scored higher.
 Parents should not need to sit through a 45-minute "information session" just to learn what a term costs.

 I deliberately chose a mix of programme types so that this list is useful regardless of whether your child is 6 months old or 12 years old, and regardless of whether you are looking for academic support, creative development, or something your child simply enjoys.